samueldosramos/arch-linux-setup/arch-installation-guide.md

 default arch
 ```

-If your processor is Intel, also install the package below that enables you to load the manufacturer's microcode at boot time
+If your processor is **Intel**, also install the package below that enables you to load the manufacturer's microcode at boot time

 ```
 pacman -S intel-ucode
 ```

-If your processor is AMD, also install the package below that enables you to load the manufacturer's microcode at boot time
+If your processor is **AMD**, also install the package below that enables you to load the manufacturer's microcode at boot time
 ```
 pacman -S amd-ucode
 ```